Social Security Lawyer in Saginaw

 Appealing Your Disability Denial

 Don't give up!
 It can be frustrating when you know you cannot work and your claim for disability is initially denied.
 The process to appeal can be long and tedious, but success is possible.
 However, you have a limited amount of time to file for an appeal.
-It’s important to call O’Grady & O’Neil PC if your claim is denied.
+It’s important to call Law Offices of John F. O'Grady PC if your claim is denied.

 A denial isn’t the end of your claim.
 We know the process.
 We’ll help you prepare for your appeal hearing and we’ll help you win.